Dpdl-io/DpdlEngine/README.md

 This enables basically every sort of programming language or natural language interpreter to be embedded directly in Dpdl code.

-This features is very useful for rapid development and rapid prototyping and is also a key feature for generative software.
+This features is very useful for rapid development and rapid prototyping and is also a key feature for generative code.

 ### Currently the following programming languages can be embedded within Dpdl: